 Treatment usually also involves physical therapy.

-People who only have skin symptoms have a better outlook.
-Widespread (systemic) scleroderma can damage the heart, kidney, lungs, or GI tract, which may cause death.
+People who have only skin symptoms have a better outlook.
+Widespread (systemic) scleroderma can lead to.

 When to Contact a Medical Professional